 For me, on the sparkling wine front there is no contest.
 I’d choose Prosecco over Champagne any time, any place, and anywhere!

 Right, I’m off to have a glass of Prosecco as an aperitif in a local bar this very evening while my little one does his Judo lesson.
 Writing this has brought on another of those ‘Prosecco moments’!

-Oh and although Prosecco makes a great sparkling wine for the summer time, it is a wine drink that actually goes down rather well all year round.
+Oh and although Prosecco makes a great sparkling wine for the summer time, it is a drink that actually goes down rather well all year round.
 Prosecco would make an excellent alternative to Champagne at Christmas, for example.
 Not a bad Christmas gift, either.